 Type 2 diabetes in children may develop so gradually that there are no noticeable symptoms.
 Sometimes, the disorder is diagnosed during a routine check-up.

-- Weight loss.
-Without the energy that sugar supplies, muscle tissues and fat stores simply shrink.
-However, weight loss is less common in children with type 2 diabetes than in children with type 1 diabetes.
+- Unintended weight loss, although this is less common in children with type 2 diabetes than in children with type 1 diabetes

 When to see a doctor